sudarshan2401/tp/docs/UserGuide.md

 ### Editing a student : `edit /s`

 Edits an existing student from your specified class.
 You can edit your student's name, memo and participation.
-This will help keep your student records up-to-date.
+This will help to keep your student records up-to-date.

 **Command Format:** `edit /s STUDENT_INDEX /c CLASS_NAME [/n STUDENT_NAME] [/id ID] [/m MEMO] [/p PARTICIPATION]`